Using eDoc in a Patient's Chart

 - From the patient chart, select eDoc.

 - Click Quick Scan to scan a document directly into the chart.
-Click here for instruction on setting up Quick Scan.
+Click here for instructions on setting up Quick Scan.

 - Click Browse to upload a document already saved to a file folder.